EOSIO/eosjs/README.md

 ⚠️ ***Important!
-We have recently released a major breaking rewrite for eosjs.
+We recently released a major breaking rewrite for eosjs.
 Be sure to lock your dependencies.*** ⚠️

 If you are looking for the the previous version of `eosjs` you can [find it here](https://github.com/EOSIO/eosjs/tree/v16.0.9).